-If the engine room cannot be protected from frost, the sea-water system must be drained and the coolant in the fresh-water system must contain sufficient anti-freeze to prevent it from freezing.
-Refer to chapter Maintenance "Seawater system" and "Freshwater system" respectively.
+If the engine room cannot be protected from frost, the rawwater system must be drained (if it contains rawwater) and the coolant in the freshwater system must contain the right mix of anti-freeze and water.
+Refer to chapter Maintenance "Rawwater system" and "Freshwater system" respectively.

 MARNING!
-If the seawater system bursts due to freezing, it is possible for the vessel to sink.
+If the rawwater system bursts due to freezing, the vessel could sink.